gal-passi/FamAnalysis/README.md

 main.py --data-path example.csv --action to-csv --out-path results.csv

 use `--include-type 1` to include esm and eve score types in output file.

+## Reference

+If you use this code, please cite the following [paper](https://academic.oup.com/bib/article/25/4/bbae346/7717952):